ehmatthes/pcc_2e/deploying_django/deploying_to_heroku.md

 You can specify an *Eco* dyno instead.
 Heroku's Eco offering is really a class of dynos.
 - Eco dynos are a flat rate of $5/month.
 - I believe you must subscribe to the Eco plan before you can specify an Eco dyno.
-(This is a brand new offering, and I have not had a chance to try it yet.)
+(This is a brand new offering, and I have not had a chance to use it yet.)
 - You get 1000 hours of usage across all of your Eco dynos.
 If you exceed this, all of your Eco dynos sleep until the start of the next billing cycle.
 - There is no way to buy more Eco hours.
 If you need any of your apps to keep running, you would have to convert them to Basic dynos (or a higher level dyno).

 This offering is Heroku's way to support people who want to deploy a number of small lightly-used projects, without racking up a $5/month per project bill.
 These are new, and it will be interesting to see how people start to use them.

-Eco dynos are new, so if you're interested in using them you should visit Heroku's [Eco Dyno Hours](https://devcenter.heroku.com/articles/eco-dyno-hours) documentation page.
+If you're interested in using Eco dynos you should visit Heroku's [Eco Dyno Hours](https://devcenter.heroku.com/articles/eco-dyno-hours) documentation page.
 It may also help to read their short [How do Eco dyno hours work?](https://help.heroku.com/Q8OBM85C/how-do-eco-dyno-hours-work) help page.

 ### Choosing between Basic and Eco dynos

 If you want to deploy a number of test projects and keep them running for a while, a set of Eco dynos seems like a good choice.
 You know you won't exceed $5/month for all the dynos, although you should understand how your databases will impact your overall cost.

-If you want to deploy a test project with the intention of destroying it in a short time, anywhere from a day to two weeks, a Basic dyno may be the best choice.
+If you want to deploy a test project with the intention of destroying it in a short time, for a couple hours or a few days, a Basic dyno may be the best choice.
 You'll get the advantage of prorated costs.

 ### Database pricing